dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Vulnerability is not winning or losing; it's having the courage to show up and be seen when we have no control over the outcome.</q>
+<q>Climb the mountains and get their good tidings.
+Nature's peace will flow into you as sunshine flows into trees.
+The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of Autumn.</q>
 <hr/>
-<p>Last updated at 2021-12-24 00:30:52 UTC</p>
+<p>Last updated at 2021-12-25 00:30:30 UTC</p>